PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Probably getting unit tests going about now is a good idea ... not too hard copying over from budget-cli.
 Learned a bit about TS config 👍

+After all those chores, time to dive into the queue implementation!

 ## [[2024-02-27]]

 [ADR 004: Scheduling runs](./decisions/004-scheduling-runs.md)

-Alos thinking about how to trigger the runs via automation.
+Also thinking about how to trigger the runs via automation.
 This service is going to have a number of different API contracts but it only needs to run certain ones, based on what cloud data we want to pull down.
 Not a critical problem to solve early but probably deserves its own ADR.

 ## [[2024-02-22]]